openmrs/openmrs-esm-core/docs/getting_started/setup.md

 file.
 Take a look at the `scripts` section of that file to find out what the command actually does.

+Once the frontend server starts up, you should be able to access the template app at http://localhost:8080/openmrs/spa/hello.
+You might be redirected to the log in page to log in first.

 > :bulb: You run almost any command with `--help` to learn more about it.
 > This includes `yarn start --help`.